 Wonderworld Eco-Friendly Handy Doctor Set – this kit made by eco-friendly Wonderworld from environmentally friendly rubber wood and strictly using non-toxic paints, dyes and lacquers and formaldehyde free glue is plushy and soft and nicely multicolored.
 Suitable for ages 36 months and up

 My son never owned a play doctor’s kit because before I started writing full time I was in college planning on becoming a CNM.
 Time wise writing made more sense for my family.
-However, we didn’t realize this until after clinicals.
-So, long story short – Cedar had access to some actual medical supplies.
-He love playing with my (very expensive) stethoscope, wrapping his arm up in gauze and taking his own blood pressure.
+However, I didn’t realize I was going to quit college until after my medical clinicals.
+Long story short – Cedar had access to some actual medical supplies.
+He loved playing with my (very expensive) stethoscope, wrapping his arm up in gauze and taking his own blood pressure.
 After supervising him with my medical gear I realized he wasn’t going to kill himself with it so when he wanted to play doctor I’d let him use my stuff and never had to buy him a pretend kit.

 Luckily, although my gear for clinicals was more expensive, you don’t have to spend a lot on medical gear if you’re not actually treating real patients in clinicals.
 You can snag some cool stuff and build a DIY play doctor kit for about $40-$50 depending on how well you shop around.
 Bonus, real gear works better and lasts longer than fake gear.
 Just aim for small sizes.